polterguy/sulphur-five/README.md

-# Sulphur Five - Secure file sharing for everyone
+# Sulphur Five - Secure web file sharing

 Sulphur Five is an Open Source file sharing module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), that allows you to cryptographically secured share files with your friends, family, and colleagues.
 When you upload a file, you can choose to either mark it